-1. An overview of the automotive systems, operating principles, performance analysis and design process.
+The module gives you an overview of automotive systems, operating principles, performance analysis and design process.

-3. Introduction to vehicle dynamics, adhesion, cornering behaviour, roll and roll movement distribution, stability control.
+- vehicle dynamics, adhesion, cornering behaviour, roll and roll movement distribution, stability control

-5. Selection of appropriate subsystems, components to meet performance objectives.
+- the selection of appropriate subsystems and components to meet performance objectives

 100%: Coursework (Presentation, Report)